Sophist: History

 In the second half of the 5th century BC, particularly in Athens, "sophist" came to denote a class of mostly itinerant intellectuals who taught courses in various subjects, speculated about the nature of language and culture, and employed rhetoric to achieve their purposes, generally to persuade or convince others.
-"Sophists did, however, have one important thing in common: whatever else they did or did not claim to know, they characteristically had a great understanding of what words would entertain or impress or persuade an audience."
+Nicholas Denyer observes that the Sophists "did ... have one important thing in common: whatever else they did or did not claim to know, they characteristically had a great understanding of what words would entertain or impress or persuade an audience."
 Sophists went to Athens to teach because the city was flourishing at the time.
 It was good employment for those good at debate, which was a speciality of the first sophists, and they received the fame and fortune they were seeking.
 Protagoras is generally regarded as the first of these professional sophists.
 Others include Gorgias, Prodicus, Hippias, Thrasymachus, Lycophron, Callicles, Antiphon, and Cratylus.
 A few sophists claimed that they could find the answers to all questions.
 Most of these sophists are known today primarily through the writings of their opponents (particularly Plato and Aristotle), which makes it difficult to assemble an unbiased view of their practices and teachings.
 In some cases, such as Gorgias, original rhetorical works are extant, allowing the author to be judged on his own terms, but in most cases, knowledge about what individual sophists wrote or said comes from fragmentary quotations that lack context and are usually hostile.

-The Greek were “experimenting with a new form of government, democracy” (W. Keith, 5).
+The Greeks were "experimenting with a new form of government, democracy" (W. Keith, 5).
 Therefore, they were navigating how to make decisions without a higher authority.
 They needed to create laws based on demand and popular vote of the people.
 Back in the fifth century they did not have mass media, printing presses, and barely any texts.
 They mostly relied on speech.
-This meant that “the Athenians needed a strategy for effectively talking to other people in juries, in forums, and in the senate” (W. Keith, 5).
+This meant that "the Athenians needed a strategy for effectively talking to other people in juries, in forums, and in the senate" (W. Keith, 5).
 This is when the sophist began to come about.
 Originally known as Sicilians, they began to teach Athenians how to speak in a persuasive manner in order to work with the courts and senate.
 It is not really known how these Sicilians, who came to be Sophists, initially grew an interest to teach others how to speak persuasively.
 However, the interest in receiving training from the Sophists increased.